Thích Quảng Đức: Precedents and influence

-Despite the shock of the Western public, the practice of Vietnamese monks self-immolating was not unprecedented.
+The practice of Vietnamese monks immolating themselves was not unprecedented.
 Instances of self-immolations in Vietnam had been recorded for centuries, usually carried out to honor Gautama Buddha.
 The most recently recorded case had been in North Vietnam in 1950.
 The French colonial authorities had tried to eradicate the practice after their conquest of Vietnam in the nineteenth century, but had not been totally successful.
-They did manage to prevent one monk from setting fire to himself in Huế in the 1920s, but he managed to starve himself to death instead.
+They did manage to prevent one monk from setting fire to himself in Huế in the 1920s, but he starved himself to death instead.
 During the 1920s and 1930s, Saigon newspapers reported multiple instances of self-immolations by monks in a matter-of-fact style.
-The practice had also been seen in the Chinese city of Harbin in 1948 when a monk seated down in the lotus position on a pile of sawdust and soybean oil and set fire to himself in protest against the treatment of Buddhism by the anti-religious communists of Mao Zedong.
+The practice had also been seen in the Chinese city of Harbin in 1948 when a monk sat down in the lotus position on a pile of sawdust and soybean oil and set fire to himself in protest against the treatment of Buddhism by the anti-religious communists of Mao Zedong.
 His heart remained intact, as did that of Quảng Đức.

-After Quảng Đức, five more Buddhist monks self-immolated up until late October 1963 as the Buddhist protests in Vietnam escalated.
+After Quảng Đức, five more Buddhist monks immolated themselves up until late October 1963 as the Buddhist protests in Vietnam escalated.
 On 1 November, the ARVN overthrew Diệm in a coup.
 Diệm and Nhu were assassinated the next day.
 Monks have followed Quảng Đức's example since for other reasons.

-The Americans in Saigon often found the self-immolations to be surreal and made puns about "bonze fires" and "hot cross bonzes", almost as an escape mechanism from the bewilderment.
-In one instance in 1963, the young son of an American officer based at the Saigon U.S. Embassy doused himself with gasoline and set himself on fire.
-He was seriously burned before the fire was extinguished and later could only offer the explanation that "I wanted to see what it was like."
-Thich Quang Duc's actions were fatally copied in the United States in protest against the Vietnam War.
-On March 16, 1965, Alice Herz an 82-year-old peace activist immolated herself in front of the Federal Department Store in northwest Detroit.
-Later that same year, Norman Morrison, a 31-year-old Quaker pacifist, poured kerosene over himself and set light to himself below the third-floor window of Secretary of Defense Robert McNamara at the Pentagon on November 2, 1965.
-A week later, Roger Allen LaPorte did the same thing in front of the United Nations in New York City.
+The Americans in Saigon often found the self-immolations to be surreal and made puns about "bonze fires" and "hot cross bonzes".
+In one instance in 1963, the young son of an American officer based at the Saigon US Embassy doused himself with gasoline and set himself on fire.
+He was seriously burned before the fire was extinguished and later said "I wanted to see what it was like."
+Thích Quảng Đức's actions were fatally copied in the United States in protest against the Vietnam War.
+On 16 March 1965, Alice Herz, an 82-year-old peace activist, immolated herself in front of the Federal Department Store in northwest Detroit.
+Later that same year, Norman Morrison, a 31-year-old Quaker pacifist, poured kerosene over himself and set light to himself below the third-floor window of Secretary of Defense Robert McNamara at the Pentagon on 2 November 1965.
+A week later, Catholic Worker Movement member Roger Allen LaPorte did the same thing in front of the United Nations in New York City.